AutodeskGames/stingray-docs/source/interactive_help/animation/basic_anim_concepts.md

 ##Skinning

-When you animate units you typically want to skin them so that you get a smooth mesh, but in the Stingray engine there is no direct connection between animation and skinning.
+When you animate units you typically want to skin them so that you get a smooth mesh, but in the interactive engine there is no direct connection between animation and skinning.

 Skinning affects how a mesh is drawn, when the nodes in the scene tree are in a particular arrangement.
 It doesn't affect their movement.
 Animation affects how the nodes move, not how they are rendered.